AlanCoding/editable-venvs/README.md

 ## Key Considerations

 ### Dependency Order Matters
-Projects in `editable_projects.txt` are listed in reverse dependency order.
+Projects in `config/editable_projects.txt` are listed in reverse dependency order.
 The most fundamental projects (that others depend on) come last.
 This ensures that when projects are installed in editable mode, the final editable installation overwrites any PyPI versions that may have been pulled in as dependencies.

 ### Two-Phase Installation Strategy
 The script uses a two-phase approach: